 On a final note, it really doesn’t matter what happens in your life, it is really about how you treat yourself.
 Real self love is accepting and caring for yourself, whether you meet yours ( or anyone else’s!) expectations.
 Learn to be your own best friend by accepting that you always do your best, regardless of the outcome.

-Previously based in Sydney, Australia, Lisa Phillips has over 22 years experience as a Life Coach, Confidence Coach and Personal Coach.
+Previously based in Sydney, Australia, Lisa Phillips has over 22 years experience as an international Life Coach, Confidence Coach and Personal Coach.
 Lisa is also a trained Counsellor.
-Now based in Northamptonshire, Lisa offers leading edge Life Coaching sessions online or face to face .
+Now based in Northamptonshire, Lisa offers leading edge Life Coaching sessions via face to face, online Life Coaching or Group Life Coaching courses.
 She is also the author of The Confidence Coach ( Exile 2015)